Mihir-Null/neural_geodesic_flows/README.md

 NGFs encode the data space to some latent tangent bundle $TM$ of a Riemannian manifold $(M,g)$.
 The encoded input $y$ becomes a latent location $x$ and velocity $v$ in $TM$.
 Then a geodesic evolution happens with $x$ as initial location and $v$ as initial velocity until time $t$.
 Thereby one arrives at the location and velocity $(\bar{x},\bar{v})$ which then get decoded back to the data space, yielding a prediction for $\bar{y}$.

-In the current implementation NGFs are realized through a class `TangetBundle` which has the following member variables:
+In the current implementation NGFs are realized through a class `TangentBundle_single_chart_atlas` which has the following member variables:
 ```
 dim_dataspace : int   #dimension of the dataspace
 dim_M : int           #dimension of the latent M